trustthevote/Rocky/doc/rocky-settings.md

 To synchronize registrant and PDF retention, you'll need to set `registrant_expiration_days` equal to `pdf_expiration_days` and make sure the `utility:remove_completed_registrants` and `utility:remove_buckets` tasks are run at the same time (via cron or otherwise).

+Note that this `utility:remove_completed_registrants` task is separate from the UI/heroku system's scheduler that runs 'utility:process_ui_records'

 `registrant_expiration_days`

 Number of *days* after which a completed or abandoned registrant should be deleted.
 This does not need to be an integer, so to specify 1 hour, this setting should be 0.0417.
 Registrants are only deleted via the `utility:remove_completed_registrants` task and only if `expire_complete_registrants` is true.